-Ahead of the virtual session, registration totaled 41 registrants.
-The listening session saw a maximum number of participants in the session with totals around 42 participants.
+Ahead of the virtual session, registration totaled 13 registrants.
+The listening session saw a maximum number of participants in the session with totals around 15 participants.

 Participants were invited to voluntarily use Poll Everywhere to understand who was participating and as a tool for building community in a virtual space.
-Participants were asked whether they identified with or represented any of the categories of underserved communities as defined by Executive Order 13985.
-Information was also collected to better understand the size of their business, their previous experience in applying for federal contracts, and whether their business had been awarded a contract.2
+Participants were asked if they identified with or represented any of the categories of underserved communities as defined by Executive Order 13985.
+Information was also collected to better understand the size of the business, their previous experience in applying for federal contracts, and if their business had been awarded a contract.